 A standard model for a linear referencing is described in ISO 19148: Linear Referencing.
 It defines the position of an event, or referenced feature, located on a linear element (understood as directed edge in terms of the ISO 19107) as a distance relative to a referent using a particular referencing method.
 The indirect position concept defined in this standard is comparable to the general concept defined in ISO 19148.
 In the terms used by ISO 19148, a linear realization of a catchment can be understood as the linear element; the already established outfall can be thought of as the referent; and the newly referenced outfall as an event.
 In order to use an interpolative (percentage along a reach) linear referencing method, the linear catchment realization used as the river reference system's shape must be bounded by an inflow and outflow node.

-The ISO 19148 model is not ‘imported’ in the hydrologic feature conceptual model because this standard intends to reference the hydrologically determined catchment topology, to use terms for the origin, referent and linear element from the hydrology domain, and to include a precision and accuracy statement.
+The ISO linear referencing model is not ‘imported’ in the hydrologic feature conceptual model because this standard intends to reference the hydrologically determined catchment topology, to use terms for the origin, referent and linear element common in the hydrology domain, and to include a precision and accuracy statement.

 Catchment Network Navigation, comparison with ISO network (navigation) model